 Being one of those unusual types that still likes to develop, build and tinker with things.
 He is often involved in product testing… occasionally some of which he writes about.

 In his spare time he designs, builds and installs wiring systems for small aircraft.
 Occasionally when asked writes (by his own admission) not very good articles across a broad range of subjects.
 He is currently trying to write a book (several false starts!) about his and a friends flight round the world in a single engine Beech Bonanza airplane along with ten other aircraft in 2009.
-Simon holds both UK and American pilots licences with multi engine and IR ratings.
+Simon holds both UK and American pilots licences with multi & IR ratings.

 You can contact Simon via email at “simon ‘at’ caravanchronicles.com“